My name is Daniel Wenner and I currently live in Nashville, Tennessee with my fiance, Mary, and our two dogs, Maggie and Toby.

 We moved to Nashville in 2008 after I graduated with a B.S. in Interactive Media Design from the Art Institute of Philadelphia.

-In the near future we intend to relocate to the "Research Triangle" area in North Carolina.
+In the future we would like to relocate to the "Research Triangle" area in North Carolina.

 Q: Why did you move to Nashville?